Hyperbole-Devs/redux/README.md

 - [**Concurrent Chunk Management Engine (Fabric)**](https://modrinth.com/mod/c2me-fabric) - A Fabric mod designed to improve the chunk performance of Minecraft.
 - [**Debug Keybind**](https://modrinth.com/mod/debug-keybind) - A basic mod that adds keybinds for the F3 menu.
 - [**Debugify**](https://modrinth.com/mod/debugify) - Fixes Minecraft bugs found on the bug tracker
+- [**Early Loading Screen**](https://modrinth.com/mod/early-loading-screen) - A Fabric mod that shows an early loading screen and display information while the game is loading.
 - [**Enhanced Block Entities**](https://modrinth.com/mod/ebe) - Reduce block entity FPS lag with almost no compromises, and improve their visuals
 - [**Entity Culling**](https://modrinth.com/mod/entityculling) - Using async path-tracing to hide Block-/Entities that are not visible
 - [**FPS - Display**](https://modrinth.com/mod/fpsdisplay) - A simple Fabric mod that displays the current FPS on screen.